From publicly-traded REITs to real estate crowdfunding platforms, there are endless ways to invest in real estate without buying property.

 4. Invest in Non-Traded REITs

-Another excellent way to gain real estate exposure is through investing in non-traded REITs.
+Another easy way to invest in real estate without buying a property is investing in non-traded REITs.

 Non-traded REITs are similar to publicly traded REITs but do not offer the ability to buy and sell your investments quickly.